-11.20 Appropriate laboratory tests means tests designed to support the overall control strat- egy for the API and/or intermediate(s).
-11.21 Guidance for defining impurity profile(s) is provided in ICH Q3a, Q3c, M7 and exist- ing guidance on metal impurities.
+11.20 Appropriate laboratory tests mean tests designed to support the overall control strategy for the API and/or intermediate(s).
+11.21 Guidance for defining impurity profile(s) is provided in ICH Q3A, Q3C, Q3D and M7.
 11.22 The intent of this section is to pro-actively ensure trends/changes in impurity profile are identified and acted upon accordingly.
-The frequency of review of the purity profile versus historical batches can be based on: - campaign length - number of batches produced over a period of time - Analyses of statistical process data - Trend analyses of analytical data - Using continuous process verification This should be documented in writing and approved by the quality unit.
-11.23 See and follow ICH Q6A and ICH Q6B to determine if a defined microbial quali- ty/specification is necessary.
+The frequency of review of the purity profile versus historical batches can be based on: - campaign length - number of batches produced over a period of time - Analyses of statistical process data

+- Trend analyses of analytical data - Using continuous process verification

+This should be documented in writing and approved by the quality unit.
+However, it should be performed at a minimum on annual basis as part of the annual product review.

+11.23 See and follow ICH Q6A and ICH Q6B to determine if a defined microbial quality/specification is necessary.